NatLibFi/Finto-suggestions/README.md

 You can start developing!
 Both api and web services should reload automatically.

+Please see [examples](documentation/examples.md) for interactive terminal recordings of the installation process.

 ### Halting containers, teardown

 All the running (composed) containers can be halted with command `docker-compose down`.